-- · Storage of electricity for later use - · Voltage stabilizer for the electrical system - Temporary power source when electrical loads exceed the DC/DC converter output current
+- Storage of electricity for later use - Voltage stabilizer for the electrical system - Temporary power source when electrical loads exceed the DC/DC converter output current

-High Voltage Traction Battery (HVTB)
+High-Voltage Traction Battery (HVTB)

-WARNING: Do not splice into the high voltage system.
-Voltage in the system can be in the range of 216 to 397-volts.
+NOTICE: Do not splice the high-voltage wiring.
+Voltage in the system is in the range of 216 to 397 volts.
 Damage may occur to equipment added to the system.

-The high voltage traction battery (HVTB) is a 216-397-volt DC source connected in a floating ground system.
-The battery receives, stores and delivers high voltage electrical power when required.
+The high-voltage traction battery (HVTB) is a 216-397 volt DC source connected in a floating ground system.
+The battery receives, stores and delivers high-voltage electrical power when required.
 It contains the traction battery control module (TBCM), which controls the higher functions of the battery.
 The TBCM also estimates the state of charge, estimates the power available, estimates the power it can absorb and controls the battery temperature.
 The TBCM controls the battery temperature by activating or deactivating the fans contained within the HVTB and by activating or deactivating the air conditioning system for the HVTB.
-Also contained within the HVTB is a low voltage charger that is used during the jump start procedure.
-For additional information about the jump start procedure, refer to the owner literature.

-- 1. High voltage connector shield
+- 1. High-voltage connector shield

 - 2. Service disconnect

-- 3. High voltage battery case
+- 3. High-voltage battery case